WarRaft/mpq-folder-win-rs/README.md

 # MPQ Folder for Windows

 Expose Blizzard MPQ archives (`.mpq`, `.w3m`, `.w3x`) as read‑only folders directly inside Windows Explorer.
-This repository contains the COM shell extension (`mpq_folder_win.dll`) and a lightweight installer CLI that registers the handler for the current user.
+This repository contains the COM shell extension (`mpq_folder_win.dll`) and a lightweight installer CLI that registers the handler system-wide (requires administrator rights).

-> **Status:** early prototype.
-Real MPQ parsing is not implemented yet – the handler always presents a placeholder `TEST.txt` file so the Explorer integration pipeline can be exercised end-to-end.
+> Status: initial Explorer integration is implemented.
+Real MPQ parsing is deferred; for now, each archive displays a read‑only placeholder file `TEST.txt` so the shell plumbing and logging can be exercised end‑to‑end.
+>
+> **Important:** Installation now requires administrator rights.
+All registry keys are written to HKLM (HKEY_LOCAL_MACHINE), and the DLL is copied to `C:\Program Files\mpq-folder-win\`.
+Per-user installation is no longer supported.

 ---

 ## What You Get Today

 - **Explorer integration:** MPQ archives appear as folders; you can drill into them just like ZIP files.
-- **Stub content:** until MPQ parsing lands, the handler shows a single `TEST.txt` with a short explanation of the placeholder state.
+- **Placeholder content only:** One file `TEST.txt` is exposed inside every archive for now.
 - **COM-friendly plumbing:** Implements `IStorage`, `IInitializeWith*`, and `IThumbnailProvider` so the eventual archive reader can plug in without touching registration code.
-- **Per-user installer:** the `mpq-folder-win-installer.exe` CLI writes registry entries under `HKCU`, copies the DLL into `%LOCALAPPDATA%\mpq-folder-win\`, and can clear Explorer caches or toggle logging.
+- **System-wide installer:** the `mpq-folder-win-installer.exe` CLI writes registry entries under `HKLM` (HKEY_LOCAL_MACHINE), copies the DLL into `C:\Program Files\mpq-folder-win\`, and can clear Explorer caches or toggle logging. **Administrator rights are required.**

 ---